Yurof/WheeledRobotSimulations/README.md

 # Prandroide
-Apprentissage et généralisation sur une tâche de navigation d'un robot à roues
+Learning and generalization on a navigation task of a wheeled robot

 ## installation
-lancer `install-dependencies.sh` pour installer les librairies nécessaires :
+Run `install-dependencies.sh` to install the necessary libraries:
 - gym
 - libfastsim
 - pybind11